zerotier/ZeroTierOne/service/README.md

 	},
 	"virtual": { /* Settings applied to ZeroTier virtual network devices (VL1) */
 		"##########": { /* 10-digit ZeroTier address */
-			"role": "upstream"|"leaf", /* If upstream, define this as a trusted "federated root" (default is leaf) */ "try": [ "IP/port"/*,...*/ ], /* Hints on where to reach this peer if no upstreams/roots are online */ "blacklist": [ "NETWORK/bits"/*,...*/ ] /* Blacklist a physical path for only this peer. */ }
+			"try": [ "IP/port"/*,...*/ ], /* Hints on where to reach this peer if no upstreams/roots are online */
+			"blacklist": [ "NETWORK/bits"/*,...*/ ] /* Blacklist a physical path for only this peer. */
+		}